WinstonPais/RollCaller/README.md

 activate rollcaller
 ```
 **Note**
-if you have instaalled a new package run this command to call it to the requirements.txt file
+if you have installed a new package run this command to call it to the requirements.txt file
 ```
 conda list -e > conda-requirements.txt
 ```